viamrobotics/docs/docs/how-tos/one-to-many.md

 {{% alert title="Note" color="note" %}}
 If you modify fields within a fragment, your modifications will act as overwrites.
-If you later update the upstream fragment, the updates to the overwritten fields will effectively not be updated.
+If you later update the upstream fragment, your modifications will still apply.
 {{% /alert %}}

 {{< table >}}